Approaches to Negotiations

 Everyone has been involved in some type of negotiation.
 Whether it's buying a car, seeking a raise, or just deciding where to go on a family vacation, negotiations are part of many human interactions.
 Many people dread negotiations because they believe one person must "win" and the other "lose".
 Understanding negotiation approaches can help you better prepare for a negotiation.
 Let's look at three ways of approaching a negotiation and see what happens when they are used by negotiators.

-When thinking about negotiating, most people picture the hard approach, viewing negotiation as a battle of wills.
+When thinking about negotiating agreements, most people picture the hard approach, viewing negotiation as a battle of wills.
 Hard bargaining emphasizes results.
 Haggling in a market is the stereotypical image of hard bargaining.

 In contrast, the soft approach focuses on preserving the relationship ahead of results.
 While both hard and soft negotiation styles focus on positions, the soft approach is the opposite of the hard approach in many regards.
 The couple in O. Henry’s "Gift of the Magi" are quintessential softies, sacrificing to accommodate each other.